 Caring for your new baby

-Providing proper care and nutrition for your newborn lamb will give him the best start at a long, healthy, productive life.
+Providing proper care and nutrition for your newborn lamb will give it the best start at a long, healthy, productive life.
 The feeding needs of a lamb change quickly in the first weeks, so being prepared in advance for each phase will help get your lamb off to a strong nutritional start.

 Feeding & nutrition in the first weeks

 Days 2-4: After 24 hours, you can switch to milk replacer for a lamb who is not nursing adequately.
 Milk or milk replacer will be the primary source of the lamb’s nutrition for the first month, until weaning.
 Always choose a milk replacer that is specifically formulated for lambs, such as Sav-A-Lam® Milk Replacer to provide the optimal blend of energy (carbohydrates and fat), protein, vitamins and minerals for healthy lamb development.
-As a general rule, it is best to feed him milk replacer by bottle 4-6x per day, because smaller, more frequent feedings will increase digestibility and minimize digestive upset.
+As a general rule, it is best to feed milk replacer by bottle 4-6x per day, because smaller, more frequent feedings will increase digestibility and minimize digestive upset.

 Days 5-14: Continue feeding milk replacer 4x per day or allowing your lamb to nurse, while introducing a lamb starter or creep feed concentrate.
 Sheep are ruminants, with a 4-part stomach built for digesting large quantities of forage, and this early feeding of grain helps jump-start rumen development.